 - Argument.
 When you are writing an essay you need to make some sort of argument.
 The core of the argument is called a thesis statement.
-You need to create a single sentence which will powerfully describe your argument.
+You need to create a single sentence that will powerfully describe your argument.
 It’s your interpretation of the book, notion, research and it must be supported by pieces of evidence from your source.

 So, it looks pretty hard to create a statement for the analytical essay.
 Luckily we have some tips for you on how to find something to argue:

 - Review images and metaphors in the source.
 How does the author use them?
-Can you interpret these patterns so as your reader would understand the essay, book, novel, poem, etc?
+Can you interpret these patterns so your reader would understand the essay, book, novel, poem, etc?

 - What are the ideas the author opposing or advocating?
 Why do you accept or not accept the author’s argument?